johndk/berkeley-ml-capstone/README.md

 ## BTS Column Selection and Dictionary

-The downloaded BTS airport-year file contains 110 columns.
+The downloaded BTS JFK-year file contains 110 columns.
 Processing removes cancelled and diverted flights and drops 83 source columns that are redundant, describe events outside the project scope, or would reveal information that is not available when a prediction is made.
 Cleaning validates the remaining fields and adds `DATE`, producing 28 columns before the ASPM and NOAA merge.